Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ## Testing

- The testing process consists of opening the game on different devices, checking there are no errors, checking responsible design,  and if all programmed functions are executed correctly.
+ The testing process consists of opening the game on different devices, checking there are no errors, checking responsive design,  and if all programmed functions are executed correctly.
+The expected behavior is an intuitive game at the first sight for the user, that no execution errors arise when accessing different sections.

- Below are all the devices used for this testing process:
+ ### Testing on Different Browsers and Devices

  1.Hp

  - Google Chrome